Metalab/library-opac/.github/README.md

 npm install
 ```

-Have a look at what is done in the .travis.yml file, otherwise run the following commands in the root folder of this repo:
+Have a look at what is done in the .travis.yml file, otherwise run the following commands in the src folder of this repo:

 ```bash
 rsync -aP --delete ./static/ ./upload/